isomerpages/nlb-biblioasia/_holding-area/John Sturgus Bastin: A Memoir.md

 <br><br>
 • Bastin, John Sturgus. <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=4085919"><i>The Native Policies of Sir Stamford Raffles in Java and Sumatra; An Economic Interpretation</i></a>.
 Oxford: Clarendon Press, 1957.
 (From National Library, Singapore, call no. RCLOS 325.342 BAS-[JSB])
 <br><br>
-• Bastin, John Sturgus, ed. <i>The Journal of Thomas Otho Travers 1813–1820</i>.
+• Bastin, John Sturgus, ed. <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=202827446"><i>The Journal of Thomas Otho Travers 1813–1820</i></a>.
 Memoirs of the Raffles Museum no. 4, May 1957.
 Singapore: Authority; Printed by A.C.
 Banfield, Government Printer, 1960.
 (From National Library, Singapore, call no. RCLOS 920.009034 TRA-[JSB])
 <br><br>
-• Bastin, John Sturgus.&nbsp; <i>Essays on Indonesian and Malayan History</i>.
+• Bastin, John Sturgus.&nbsp; <a href="https://eservice.nlb.gov.sg/redir/itemdetails?bid=4077926"><i>Essays on Indonesian and Malayan History</i></a>.
 Monographs on Southeast Asian Subjects no. 2.
 Singapore: Eastern Universities Press, 1961.
 (From National Library, Singapore, call no. RDTYS 991 BAS)
 <br><br>
 • Bastin, John Sturgus and R. Roolvink, eds. <i>Malayan and Indonesian Studies: Essays Presented to Sir Richard Winstedt on His Eighty-fifth Birthday</i>.
 Oxford: Clarendon Press, 1964.
 (From National Library, Singapore, call no. RCLOS 959.5 BAS)
 <br><br>